Beach House: 2008–2010: Devotion, Teen Dream and breakthrough

-On January 2007, the band released a music video for "Master of None."
-They released another video for the track on July 2007, which conincided with an official release of their self-titled album in the United Kingdom.
-In June 2007, Beach House revealed, in an interview with Pitchfork, that they were working on their second studio album, adding that they were again working with Rob Girardi at the newly-established Lord Baltimore Recording studio.
-In October of that year, they officially announced the album and its title as Devotion.
 Beach House's second album, Devotion, was released on February 26, 2008.
 It was received with similar acclaim as the first album and was included in Pitchfork's Best Albums of 2008 list.
+It became their first album to appear on the US Billboard 200, debuting at number 195, selling roughly 5,000 copies within its first week of release.
 The duo began writing the album within the first half of the year, starting the recording process in July 2007, with the usage of an old Yamaha keyboard that became the "main instrument of the band", according to lead vocalist Victoria Legrand.
 In August 2008, the band announced that they would release their debut single "Used to Be" on October 21 of that year as a 7-inch vinyl release, along with a 4-track demo of "Apple Orchard" as its B-side.
 Recorded over the summer of 2008, "Used to Be" was streamed online early on September 22, 2008.